 Solution: I resolved this issue by disabling the remote DDP connection temporarily and re-enabled it as shown below.
 In this way, I was able to connect to the server via RDP.

-Now, you have to re-enable the “Allow remote connection to this computer”.
+Therefore, you have to re-enable the “Allow remote connection to this computer”.
 I hope this helps in you case as well.
-If not, please proceed with the steps discussed below.
+Additionally, If not, please proceed with the steps discussed below.

 This might end up not being your solution.
 If this is so, kindly refer to the additional steps discussed below.
 The error "Remote Desktop can’t connect to the remote computer for one of these reasons" can occur due to many other reasons including wrong login credentials etc.

-1 – Verify the RDP service is running: Please also verify that the RDP service is running.
+1 – Verify the RDP service is running: Similarly, Please also verify that the RDP service is running.
 You can do this by typing services.msc or simply typing “services”.
-This will open the
+Nevertheless, This will open the

-2 – Ensure Remote Desktop feature has not been blocked through Windows Firewall: Double check this to ensure RDP is allowed.
-To do this, please follow the steps below.
+2 – Ensure Remote Desktop feature has not been blocked through Windows Firewall: In addition, Double check this to ensure RDP is allowed.
+Nonetheless, To do this, please follow the steps below.

 – Click on Allow an Apps through Windows Firewall”